kwonus/Quelle/Quelle-AVX.md

    - Dual/Both *(use both lexicons)*

-   The Dual/Both setting for [search:] indicates that searching should consider both lexicons.
-The The Dual/Both setting for [render:] indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
-Left unspecified, the lexicon setting applies to[search:] and [render:] components.
+   The Dual/Both setting for lexicon.search indicates that searching should consider both lexicons.
+The The Dual/Both setting for lexicon.render indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
+Left unspecified, the lexicon setting applies to both lexicon.search and lexicon.render components.

 2. AVX-Quelle provides support for fuzzy-match-logic.
 The similarity setting can be specified by the user to control the similarity threshold for approximate matching.
 An exact lexical match is expected when similarity is set to *exact* or 0.
 Zero is not really a similarity threshold, but rather 0 is a synonym for *exact*.